ericcornelissen/shescape/SECURITY.md

 will by default include all unsupported versions of the project at the time of disclosure.

+All advisories are listed in the table below, ordered most to least recent by publication date.

 | ID               | Date       | Affected versions | Patched versions | Credit    |
 | :--------------- | :--------- | :---------------- | :--------------- | :-------- |
 | `CVE-2026-32094` | 2026-03-10 | `<2.1.10`         | `>=2.1.10`       | anyzy2003 |